Click here to listen to a reading of this blog: |

 Gut Health

 Some people also find that adding a probiotic to their health regimen helps, as it can help to balance out the good and bad bacteria.
-Anything that improves or aids gut health and function can certainly help.
-More info on that here.
+Anything that improves or aids gut health and function can certainly help with stomach complaints.
+More information on this is here.

 But it’s very important to address your gut completely if you have digestion issues or complaints.
-This includes your diet, Candida, leaky gut, food sensitivities and infections.
+This includes your diet, Candida, any increased gut permeability, food sensitivities and infections (such as H-Pylori and SIBO).
 More information can be read in this article.

 A UK test for Candida can be found here and a US test here.

-As you correct your low stomach acid, the ability to absorb nutrients and minerals should also improve, as well as relief of acid reflux, heartburn etc. but when coming off medication for acid reflux, heartburn, GERD etc. make sure to do it with a doctor’s guidance, and wean off of them slowly to avoid nasty side effects.
+As you correct your stomach acid issues, the ability to absorb nutrients and minerals should also improve, as well as relief of acid reflux and heartburn.
+However, when coming off acid suppressing medications for example, make sure to do it with a doctor’s guidance, and wean off of them slowly to avoid nasty side effects.

 Have you experienced reflux or other indigestion with your thyroid condition?